Lilies bloom in Down massacre

 After a disputed point was awarded to Kildare in the 59th minute, they went to town on Down.

-Kelly, in particular, shone but the grace-note on the the evening came via Moolick who, for the last score of the game, thumped a shot to the back of the net from 25 metres.
+Kelly, in particular, shone but the grace-note on the the evening came via Moolick who, for the last score of the game, thumped a shot to the back of the net from all of 25 metres.